Efinix-Inc/zephyr-efinix/README.md

 2. Run `usbipd list` --> This command will list all the USB devices connected to the host machine, note down the BUS ID of the development board, it should be something like `Titanium Ti60F225 Development Kit`
 3. Run `usbipd wsl attach -b <BUS ID> --distribution Ubuntu-22.04` --> replace <BUS ID> with the actual BUS ID of the development board

-> ***Note:*** If your device is detected in the terminal but "no device found" error occur when launch debug, you may use the command `mount -t devtmpfs none /dev` to mount the USB to '/dev' directory
+> ***Note:*** If your device is detected in the terminal but "no device found" error occur when launch debug, you may use the command `sudo mount -t devtmpfs none /dev` to mount the USB to '/dev' directory

 Development Process
 --------------------